ssp0929/crypto-trend-tracker/README.md

 ## CMC script

-Grabs cryptocurrency metric data every 60 minutes from coinmarketcap.
-Does stuff with Pandas.
-Yeah...
+Grabs cryptocurrency price data every 60 minutes from coinmarketcap.

-> pipenv run python scripts/timeseries/cmc_datacollector.py
+> pipenv run python scripts/coinmarketcap/cmc_scraper.py

 ---

-## Cryptoscore Generator/Updater
+## Cryptoscore Generator

 Generates cryptoscore if it does not exist...
 Updates if it does with any new coins added to the coinmarketcap database without overwriting existing data.

 > pipenv run python scripts/cryptoscore/cryptoscore.py

-Output in cryptocurrencies/cryptoscore.json

 ---